envato/event_sourcery/docs/core-concepts.md

 ## Events

-Events represent an event that have meaning in the domain.
-Think of a collection of events as a time series of immutable domain facts.
+Events are objects that record something of meaning in the domain.
+Think of a sequence of events as a time series of immutable domain facts.

-Events are targeted at an `aggregate`, have a `type`, an `identifier`, a `created_at` date, and a payload (aka. `body`).
+Events are targeted at an aggregate via an `aggregate_id`, have a `type`, an `identifier`, a `created_at` date, and a payload (aka. `body`).

 ```ruby
 module EventSourcery